BioMatt/Walleye_RNAseq/README.md

 #### -Running FASTQC again, on the trimmed reads
 #### -Using Salmon for read counts
 #### -Using Bowtie2 for quality assurance by aligning reads to the transcriptome and checking alignment rate
+#### -Corset for creating supertranscripts from Quasi-likelihood aligned reads from Salmon and the clustered transcriptome from Lace
 #### -Using Star to align read to align trimmed reads to a Lace-clustered transcriptome
 #### -Picard for processing Star-aligned bam files for SNP calling
 #### -FreeBayes run in parallel for SNP calling